lauramariel/nai/velero-setup/README.md

 NAME                            STATUS      ERRORS   WARNINGS   CREATED                         EXPIRES   STORAGE LOCATION   SELECTOR hello-backup                    Completed   0        0          2026-05-09 01:58:08 +0000 UTC   29d       ntnx-object-nkp    <none>
 ```
+You should also see files on the Nutanix Objects side, in the configured bucket.